boogio-nate/boogio-hello-world/README.md

 This project uses a BoogioPeripheralNetworkManager framework which is still in development but significantly reduces the complexity of this project.
 As it nears completion, the framework source will be made freely available.

+This project is not capable of building or running from the simulator.
+An iPhone 6 or later is recommended.

 # Additional Resources